jaimemendozadev/Amne-Subranges-Coding-Challenge/README.md

 Clone the project repo from GitHub locally to your computer.

+In the root of the project folder, you can dump a `.txt` input file that will be read by Node and its values passed to the main `TrackingTrends` function.

 Open your terminal and make your way to the root directory of the repo.

+From the root directory of the project, type `$ node index.js nameOfYourInputFile.txt` in your terminal and press enter.

+The `.txt` file's contents will get extracted and the values passed into the `TrackingTrends` function.

+When you type out the command in the terminal, make sure there is a space between `node`, `index.js`, and the `.txt` that you dumped into the project folder.

-From the root directory of the project, run `$ npm run start` in your terminal.
-You should see a `console.log` of each difference on a separate line.
+In your terminal you should see a `console.log` of one integer for each window’s result, with each integer `console.log`ed on a separate line.

-Our `TrackingTrends` function takes an `N` paramater that represents the input (the data to analyze in an array format) and a `K` paramater that represents the window size.
-These paramaters can be changed in our `input.js` file by changing the `N` and `window` variables respectively.

 # Created By